V-Abhishek/credit-risk/README.md

 ### INSTALL AND RUN

 - Install Jupyter Notebook
-- Import the notebook(.ipynb) files into Jupyter# credit-risk
+- Import the notebook(.ipynb) files into Jupyter Notebook